noopkat/avrgirl-arduino/README.md

 ```

 If you'd like a quick way of listing out the current available USB ports on your system, run `node lib/list.js` from the `avrgirl-arduino` root within your `node_modules` directory.

+### Q: Can I use avrgirl-Arduino as a CLI tool?

+**A: You sure can!**

+Run `npm install -g avrgirl-arduino` to install globally for easy CLI use.

+The same example above would be as followed for the CLI call in your Terminal:

+`avrgirl-arduino flash -f Blink.cpp.hex -a uno`

+Optional flags:

++ **-p** will allow you to specify the port where your Arduino is plugged in.
++ **-v** will turn on debug/verbose mode, which will log things when you run the command.

 ## Sourcing a compiled Arduino hex file